Samuel-NKG/Samuel-NKG/README.md

-- 👋 Hi, I’m @Samuel-NKG
+- 👋 Hi, I’m Samuel
-- 👀 I’m interested in making bugs
+- 👀 I’m interested in making bugs and debugging
-- 🌱 I’m currently learning Jovo,C--,qython
+- 🌱 I’m currently learning Software Engineering
-- 💞️ I’m looking to collaborate on how to blow up my university campus
+- 💞️ I’m looking to collaborate on how to BLOW UP my university campus
 - 📫 Welcome to reach me at samuelshen2004@gmail.com
-- ⚡ Fun fact: NO
+- 🏫 Xidian University , Xian , Shaanxi , China
+- 🏠 Nanjing , Jiangsu , China

 <!---
 Samuel-NKG/Samuel-NKG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.